foxcastillo/Data-Structures-Algorithms/README.md

 A binary tree is a data structure that is used to store information.
 A binary tree has the unique property that each node can only have two children.
 A binary tree combines the advantages of an ordered array and a linked list, with search times comparable to those of a sorted array and insertion and deletion times comparable to those of a linked list.

 ### Binary Search Tree
+A Binary Search Tree is a list of nodes that are structured in such a way that their BST properties are maintained.
+A key and a value are assigned to each node.
+The requested key is compared to the keys in BST during the scan, and if detected, the associated value is retrieved.

 ### Trie